cachix/devenv/docs/reference/options.md

 ## process.implementation
-The implimentation used when performing ``devenv up``.
+The implementation used when performing ``devenv up``.

 *_Type_*:
-one of "honcho", "overmind"
+one of "honcho", "overmind", "process-compose"

 *_Default_*